-People living with SCI and their families want all functions restored, but understand that a combination of treatments may have the most promise to be able to restore all functions complain, we are here to share responsibility in creating solutions.
+People living with SCI and their families want all functions restored, but understand that a combination of treatments may have the most promise to be able to restore all functions solutions.
 We want and need to be part of the team.
 We understand that this is a huge process and that not any one group can do it all.
 It can't be just scientists, it can't be just clinicians, industry, funders, and it can't be just people with SCI.
 We have to do it all together.
 At this moment, our community is telling us that we are not working together to create a successful pathway to ensure all the things being done in research are getting out to all of us who are living with SCI and treading water... on the precipice of drowning.